Photography | Minneapolis College of Art and Design

 Will the program teach digital or darkroom photography?

-The program will focus on photography using DSLR (digital) photography, but students will also experiment with and learn techniques for darkroom photography, large-format photography, as well as some alternative photography methods, such as cyanotypes.
+Students will experiment with and learn techniques for darkroom photography, pinhole cameras, large-format photography, as well as some alternative photography methods, such as cyanotypes

 Will I learn any editing software?